-The General Register Office for Scotland carries out the census every 10 years.
-You can access census records from 1841 to 1901 on the Scotland's People website, for a fee.
+The National Records of Scotland carries out the census every 10 years.
+You can access census records from 1841 to 1911 on the Scotland's People website, for a fee.
 Some free census data is also available at FreeCEN.

 Searching the census

 Census records are closed for 100 years, so the 1921 census will not become available until after 2021.

 To search the census from 1841-1871 you need to have an idea of where your ancestors lived at the time the census was taken as the records are arranged by address.
 However, from 1881-1911 there is an index of names.

 Census and statistics at the National Library of Scotland

 We hold many of the indexes to the census for 1841-1911 published by local family history societies in Scotland.
 You can find details of these in Library Search.